ColinFerguson/Project/README.md

 The Arxiv is an academic pre-print respository hosted by Cornell University (www.arxiv.org).
 The goal of this project is to build a paper recommender using the arxiv as the dataset.
 The app is currently live at www.arxivexplorer.com.
+Please keep trying if the page is down.
+The app is running on AWS and thus needs to be restarted a few times per week.
+I will try to refresh it as often as possible.

 There are two algorithms integrated into the app.
 The first is a classification algorithm that predicts the subject classification (Number Theory, Algebraic Geometry, etc) of a given paper based on the text.